ECOSYSTEM

 In a publication pipeline, several distributed users commit data to a collaboration server, their uploads are checked and moderated, possibly against a master database, accepted submissions are merged with the master database which is then published on a public collaboration server.

 The LCA Collaboration Server is available for free via the download button in the top-right corner of this website.
-Additional hosting is offered by GreenDelta: LCA Collaboration Server – Hosting and Services.
+GreenDelta offers additional hosting solutions for those without the IT infrastructure to host their own LCA Collaboration Server.

 Development